 When kefir has been fermented for a while, it begins to separate.
 The clear liquid is kefir whey, a magical substance that you can use to ferment other things that may not readily ferment (fruit chutneys, condiments, etc).
 If you want it to get back to a drinking consistency, simply stir it up using a non-metal implement.
 We use a chopstick.

-- Save the grains and place them into a new jar (pic bellow).
-Cover in milk (last pic) and repeat process above.
+- Save the grains and place them into a new jar (pic below).
+Cover in milk (last pic) and repeat the process above.
 Your kefir grains will multiply with every batch so Share with your friends.

 - With the strained liquid in the bowl, transfer it to a clean jar and enjoy it or store it in the refrigerator until use.